JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/rplots.md

 skeletonize
 ```

-Consider, e.g. a skeletonized version of a simple sinusodial:
+Consider, e.g. a skeletonized version of a simple sinusoidal:
 ```@example MAIN
 using DynamicalSystems, CairoMakie